tracemouse/MusicBeeFly/README.md

 #### Android WebApp ####

-If you don't want to install the apk file, you may also install it as an Android WebApp like iPhone above.
+If you don't want to install the apk file, you may also install it as an Android WebApp.

 Use Google Chrome to do it like iPhone Safari above, Chrome may remind you the HTTP is unsafe, please ignore it because MusicBee Fly cannot use SSL.